oubiwann/aima-agent-lfe-example/README.md

 ## Usage

-Start up the LFE REPL with the agent code automatically running:
+Start up the LFE REPL:

 ```bash
 $ make run
 ```

-Once in the LFE REPL:
+Now you can run the example code:

 ```cl
 >